335. Fraudcast News

 – Homer and Marge getting on a different plane is another of this logic gaps the show’s common for now, but the hand wave with the guy at the gate isn’t half bad (“Go ahead, what do I care?
 I’m getting laid off tomorrow.”)

-– Oh yeah, there’s also a runner involving Grampa trying to hit up old widows on Miami Beach, but ending up the penthouse with an elderly gay guy for some reason.
-And that’s the end of that “plot,” Grampa’s stuck in Miami.
+– Oh yeah, there’s also a running “story” involving Grampa trying to hit up old widows on Miami Beach, but ending up in the penthouse with an elderly gay guy for some reason.
+And that’s the end of that plot line, Grampa’s stuck in Miami.
 Also, where the hell did Maggie go?

 – Marge and Homer come back to their room only to find Bart and Lisa asleep outside their door.
 Marge’s response?
 “The kids tracked us down!”
 Not out of surprise, but disappointment.
 How the fuck did they get here, she might ask.
 They then quickly get the hell out of dodge, with packed suitcases even though they couldn’t get to their room, with Marge telling the taxi driver to “step on it!”
 She can’t get away from those fucking kids fast enough, I guess.